isabella232/integrations-learn.en/help/_includes/integrations-between-applications/analytics-rtcdp.md

         </tr>
     </thead>
     <tr>
-        <td rowspan="2">Analytics with Real-Time CDP</td>
+        <td rowspan="2">[!DNL Analytics] with Real-Time CDP</td>
-        <td><a href="../../integrations/tutorials/analytics-rtcdp/experience-platform-source-connector.md" target="_blank" rel="noreferrer">Experience Platform source connector</a></td>
+        <td><a href="../../integrations/tutorials/analytics-rtcdp/experience-platform-source-connector.md" target="_blank" rel="noreferrer">Experience [!DNL Platform] source connector</a></td>
         <td>
             <ul style="margin-top: 0;">
-                <li>Recommended approach for customers who have already implemented Adobe Analytics, and want the fastest way to ingest this data into Experience Platform to use in the Real-Time Customer Profile.</li>
+                <li>Recommended approach for customers who have already implemented Adobe [!DNL Analytics], and want the fastest way to ingest this data into Experience [!DNL Platform] to use in the Real-Time Customer Profile.</li>
                 <li>When data availability to the Real-Time Customer Profile can be between 2-30 minutes from the time of data collection, and availability to the Data Lake is up to 90 minutes.</li>
             </ul>
         </td>
         <td>
             <ul style="margin-top: 0;">
                 <li>Straightforward, user-interface initiated workflow.</li>
-                <li>Mapping user-interface to copy Analytics props and eVars to new XDM fields.</li>
+                <li>Mapping user-interface to copy [!DNL Analytics] props and eVars to new XDM fields.</li>
-                <li>Fastest way to get value from the Real-Time Customer Profile and Customer Journey Analytics.</li>
+                <li>Fastest way to get value from the Real-Time Customer Profile and Customer Journey [!DNL Analytics].</li>
             </ul>
         </td>
     </tr>
     <tr>
-       <td><a href="../../integrations/tutorials/analytics-rtcdp/experience-platform-edge.md" target="_blank" rel="noreferrer">Experience Platform Edge</a></td>
+       <td><a href="../../integrations/tutorials/analytics-rtcdp/experience-platform-edge.md" target="_blank" rel="noreferrer">Experience [!DNL Platform] Edge</a></td>
         <td>
             <ul style="margin-top: 0;">
-                <li>Recommended approach for new Analytics implementations or when you want to implement a long-term strategy.</li>
+                <li>Recommended approach for new [!DNL Analytics] implementations or when you want to implement a long-term strategy.</li>
-                <li>Sends data directly from a device to the Experience Platform using the AEP Web SDK, AEP Mobile SDK, or the Edge Network Server API.</li>
+                <li>Sends data directly from a device to the Experience [!DNL Platform] using the AEP Web SDK, AEP Mobile SDK, or the Edge Network Server API.</li>
-                <li>New or existing customers who need Analytics data availability to the Real-Time Customer Profile to support same and next page personalization use cases.</li>
+                <li>New or existing customers who need [!DNL Analytics] data availability to the Real-Time Customer Profile to support same and next page personalization use cases.</li>
             </ul>
         </td>
         <td>